ISBNs: Their Purpose, How They are Used, and FAQs

 Enter your metadata!
 Metadata is the information about your book—title, author, price, subject category, description, etc. My Identifiers allows you to enter all the relevant metadata about your book, and update/correct it as needed.
 The metadata then gets sent out in a data feed to all the major search engines and most bookstores (online and brick-and-mortar), as well as to thousands of libraries.
 Keeping your metadata accurate and current is probably the best thing you can do to market your book.

 It says on My Identifiers that I have to be a publisher to buy ISBNs.
 I am a self-published author and don’t have a company name.
-Does that mean I can’t buy?
+Does that mean I can’t buy one?

 If you are publishing a book, you are a publisher.
 You don’t need a corporate entity to purchase ISBNs.
-You can purchase them under your own name, or create a name for yourself as a publisher, e.g. “Laura Dawson Publishing.”
-This name does not need to be registered in any way.
+You can buy them under your name, or create a name for yourself as a publisher, e.g., “Laura Dawson Publishing.”
+The name does not need to be registered in any way.